Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces

-Next, we considered different choices of the pooling layer for the discriminator.
-Wang et al. \cite{wang2020sampling} found that the type of pooling operation affected the sampling sensitivity of the discriminator and the overall performance of the GAN.
+We further considered a couple of alternative GAN architectures (refer to Fig. \ref{fig_GAN_chart}).
+CryinGAN-comb combines both discriminators into a single discriminator, circumventing the need to tune $\lambda$.
+CryinGAN-max uses max pooling in the discriminator, instead of average pooling as in CryinGAN.
+CryinGAN-mix uses the mix pooling operation proposed by Wang et al.~\cite{wang2020sampling}, where both max and average pooling operations are used together.
+The type of pooling operation affects the sampling sensitivity of the discriminator and the overall performance of the GAN.
 The sampling sensitivity describes how sensitive the discriminator is to changes in point density or the sampling pattern of the input point cloud.
-Their results suggest that max pooling produces a discriminator with lower sampling sensitivity than average pooling.
-The CryinGAN discriminators use average pooling, and we tested an architecture which uses max pooling instead, referred to as CryinGAN-max (see ESI Fig. S7a).
-We also tested an architecture named CryinGAN-mix that uses the mix pooling operation proposed by Wang et al. \cite{wang2020sampling}, where both max and average pooling operations are used together (see ESI Fig. S7b).
-CryinGAN-max and CryinGAN-mix were trained using $\lambda$ = 0 and 0.05.
-For $\lambda$ = 0.05, only the pooling layer of the bond distance discriminator was changed, and we kept the average pooling for the fractional coordinate discriminator.
-This choice allows us to study the effect of the pooling choice on the two discriminators independently.
+Max pooling was reported to cause lower sampling sensitivity than average pooling~\cite{wang2020sampling}.
+Overall, CryinGAN was found to outperform all of these alternative architectures, see ESI Supplementary Note 2 for further details.